elasticluster/elasticluster/docs/configure.rst

 ``image_user``

     the remote user you must use to connect to the virtual machine.
-    In case you're using Google Compute Engine you have to set your username here.
-So if your gmail address is karl.marx@gmail.com, your username is karl.marx
+In case you're using Google Compute Engine you have to set your Google username here; so if your Gmail address is karl.marx@gmail.com, your username is `karl.marx`

 ``image_sudo``